Lectures on LHC Physics: QCD

 If the proton consists of three valence quarks $uud$, plus quantum fluctuations from the vacuum which can either involve gluons or quark--antiquark pairs, the contribution from the sea quarks has to be symmetric in quarks and antiquarks.
 The expectation values for the signed numbers of up and down quarks inside a proton have to fulfill

 Similarly, the total momentum of the proton has to consist of sum of all parton momenta.
 We can write this as the expectation value of $\sum x_i$

 What makes this prediction interesting is that we can compute the same sum only taking into account the measured quark and antiquark parton densities.
 We find that the momentum sum rule only comes to 1/2.
-Half of the proton momentum is carried by gluons.
+Half of the proton momentum is then carried by gluons.

-Given the correct definition and normalization of the pdf we can now compute the \underline{hadronic cross section} from its partonic counterpart, like the QED result in Eq.(\ref{eq:dy_sigma1}), as
+Given the correct definition and normalization of the pdf we can now compute the \underline{hadronic cross section} from its partonic counterpart, like the QED result in Eq.\eqref{eq:dy_sigma1}, as

 where $i,j$ are the incoming partons with the momentum factions $x_{i,j}$.
 The partonic energy of the scattering process is $s=x_1 x_2 S$ with the LHC proton energy of eventually $\sqrt{S}=14$~TeV.
-The partonic cross section $\hat{\sigma}$ corresponds to the cross sections $\sigma$ computed for example in Eq.(\ref{eq:dy_sigma1}).
+The partonic cross section $\hat{\sigma}$ corresponds to the cross sections $\sigma$ computed for example in Eq.\eqref{eq:dy_sigma1}.
 It has to include all the necessary $\theta$ and $\delta$ functions for energy--momentum conservation.
-When we express a general $n$--particle cross section $\hat{\sigma}$ including the phase space integration, the $x_i$ integrations and the phase space integrations can of course be interchanged, but Jacobians will make life hard when we attempt to get them right.
-In Section~\ref{sec:qcd_mc} we will discuss an easier way to compute kinematic distributions instead of the fully integrated total rate in Eq.(\ref{eq:qcd_sigtot}).
+When we express a general $n$--particle cross section $\hat{\sigma}$ including the phase space integration, the $x_i$ integrations and the phase space integrations can of course be interchanged, but Jacobians will make life hard.
+In Section~\ref{sec:qcd_mc} we will discuss an easier way to compute kinematic distributions instead of from the fully integrated total rate in Eq.\eqref{eq:qcd_sigtot}.